-II.13 Acquisitions prior to the offer period 33 II.14 Acquisitions during the offer period 38 II.15 Acquisitions after the offer period 40 II.16 Certain provisions regarding partial offers 42 II.17 The role of the board of the offeree company 43 II.17a Offer-related arrangements 44 II.18 Conflicts of interest 45 II.19 The obligation for the board of the offeree company to make a statement regarding the offer 46 II.20 The participation of the offeree company in a due diligence investigation 48 II.21 Defensive measures 49 II.22 The offeror's obligation to announce the outcome of the offer 50 II.23 The offeror's obligation to pay the consideration 51 II.24 Restrictions on the offeror's right to submit a new offer 52 III MANDATORY OFFERS 54 III.1-III.4 When a mandatory offer is required and who is primarily responsible for making it 54-58 III.5 Requirements for expiry of the mandatory offer requirement 59 III.6 Procedure, terms and conditions, etc. in the case of offers resulting from the mandatory offer requirement 60 IV RULES APPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE OFFEREE COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR IF A PARENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID FOR SHARES IN A SUBSIDIARY 63 IV.1 Participation in an offer by a director or senior executive 63 IV.2 Acceptance period 64 IV.3 Valuation opinion 64 IV.4 Offer by a parent company for shares in a subsidiary 65 IV.5 Supplementary information in press releases 65
+II.13 Acquisitions prior to the offer period 34 II.14 Acquisitions during the offer period 39 II.15 Acquisitions after the offer period 42 II.16 Certain provisions regarding partial offers 43 II.17 The role of the board of the offeree company 44 II.17a Offer-related arrangements 45 II.18 Conflicts of interest 46 II.19 The obligation for the board of the offeree company to make a statement regarding the offer 47 II.20 The participation of the offeree company in a due diligence investigation 49 II.21 Defensive measures 50 II.22 The offeror's obligation to announce the outcome of the offer 51 II.23 The offeror's obligation to pay the consideration 53 II.24 Restrictions on the offeror's right to submit a new offer 53 III MANDATORY OFFERS 55 III.1-III.4 When a mandatory offer is required and who is primarily responsible for making it 55 III.5 Requirements for expiry of the mandatory offer requirement 60 III.5 III.6 Requirements for expiry of the mandatory offer requirement 60 Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 IV III.6 RULES A OFFERE IF A PAR Procedure, terms and conditions etc. in the case of offers resulting from IV III.6 RULES A OFFERE IF A PAR Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 PPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE E COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR SENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID IV III.6 RULES A OFFERE IF A PAR FOR SHA Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 PPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE E COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR SENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID ARES IN A SUBSIDIARY 64 IV III.6 RULES A OFFERE IF A PAR FOR SHA Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 PPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE E COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR ENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID ARES IN A SUBSIDIARY 64 Participation in an offer by a director or senior executive 64 IV III.6 RULES A OFFERE IF A PAR FOR SHA IV.1 IV.2 Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 PPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE E COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR ENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID ARES IN A SUBSIDIARY 64 Participation in an offer by a director or senior executive 64 Acceptance period 65 IV III.6 RULES A OFFERE IF A PAR FOR SHA IV.1 IV.2 IV.3 Procedure, terms and conditions etc. in the case of offers resulting from the mandatory offer requirement 61 PPLICABLE IF A DIRECTOR OR SENIOR EXECUTIVE OF THE E COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID OR SENT COMPANY MAKES OR PARTICIPATES IN A TAKEOVER BID ARES IN A SUBSIDIARY 64 Participation in an offer by a director or senior executive 64 Acceptance period 65 Valuation opinion 65